mongodb-developer/EDEE_Production_Frontend/examples/MongoDB/Fundamentals/bucketPattern/explanation.md

 In this example, we remedy that by implementing the bucket pattern – where each document contains a bucket (array) of 8 views.
 We still cap the array at 8 elements, but when a bucket is full, we create a new document.
 It's almost trivial to implement the change, we just include the option `{ upsert: true }` in the update.

-After POSTing 12 views, we'll now see 2 documents when we GET all documents for the property:
+After **POST**ing 12 views, we'll now see 2 documents when we GET all documents for the property:

 ```json
 [